armindojr/api-example/README.md

 To use this project effectively, you will need the following credentials:

-- **MongoDB Connection String**: Required to connect to your MongoDB database.
-- **API Keys**: If external APIs are being used, appropriate API keys are necessary.
 - **Environment Variables**: As specified in `.env.example`, ensure these variables are set up correctly for your environment.

 This information is crucial for setting up and running the application smoothly.